rezabonyadi/arxiv_summarizer/README.md

 - Clone the repository and install the dependencies by running npm install in the root directory of the project.
 - Update the config.json file with your OpenAI API key.
 - In the root directory of the project, install dependencies (run "npm install express body-parser openai cors fs")
-- In the root directory of the project, run node server.js to start the server.
+- In the root directory of the project, run "node server.js" to start the server.
 - In Google Chrome, go to the extensions page (chrome://extensions).
 - Enable "Developer mode" in the top right corner of the page.
 - Click on the "Load unpacked" button and select the root directory of the project.